LaurinZubler/sa-documentation/document/content/project-management/project-planning.typ

 )

 === Milestones
+#global.paragraph(
+    "Tool",
+    [
-For the end of each phase there was a milestone defined.
+        For the end of each phase there is a milestone defined.
 Since Jira does not offer functionality for creating milestones, a new issue type was created for this purpose.
 Like work tasks, the milestones are in the backlog and are then added to sprints.
         - todo foto sprint
+    ]
+)

-#let milestone(due, dod) = {
+#let milestone(title, due, dod) = {
+    global.paragraph(
+        title,
+        [
-    global.paragraph("Due date", due)
+            #global.row("Due date", due)
-    global.paragraph("Definition of done", dod)
+            #global.row("Acceptance\nCriteria", dod)
+            // #v(0.5em)
+        ]
+    )
 }

-==== M1: End of Project Setup
 #milestone(
+    "M1: End of \nProject Setup",
     "03.10.2023",
+    [
-    "todo: copy from milestone description"
+        todo: copy from milestone description
-)
         - abgeschlossen 10.10.2023
         - nicht alle punkte erreicht
         - doku nicht alle kapitel geschrieben. nicht relevant für arbeit. muss einfach geschrieben werden irgendwann
         - projekt setup funktioniert soweit

-==== M2: End of Analysis
+    ]
+)

 #milestone(
+    "M2: End of Analysis",
     "24.10.2023",
+    [
-    "todo: copy from milestone description"
+        todo: copy from milestone description
+        - verschoben um 2 Wochen nach hinten
+    ]
 )
-- verschoben um 2 Wochen nach hinten

-==== M3: End of Desing
 #milestone(
+    "M3: End of Desing",
     "14.11.2023",
     "todo: copy from milestone description"
 )

-==== M4: End of Implementation
 #milestone(
+    "M4: End of Implementation",
     "05.12.2023",
     "todo: copy from milestone description"
 )

-==== M5: End of Evaluation
 #milestone(
+    "M5: End of Evaluation",
     "12.12.2023",
     "todo: copy from milestone description"
 )

-==== M6: Project Finish
 #milestone(
+    "M6: Project Finish",
     "22.12.2023",
     "todo: copy from milestone description"
 )

 === Scrum Events
-==== Sprint
+#global.paragraph(
+    "Sprint",
+    [
         The work is completed in two-week sprints.
 Each sprint has a sprint goal and sprint increments, a small step towards the final project product.
         -todo: swimlanes jira

-==== Backlog Refinement
+    ]
+)

+#global.paragraph(
+    "Backlog Refinement",
+    [
         In the backlog refinement new tasks are created in the backlog and the time to complete is estimated.

-==== Sprint Planning
+    ]
+)

+#global.paragraph(
+    "Sprint Planning",
+    [
         Before each sprint start, the sprint is filled with tasks from the backlog so that the estimated time of work is 2 weeks and a sprint goal is defined.

-==== Sprint Review
+    ]
+)

+#global.paragraph(
+    "Sprint Review",
+    [
         At the end of each sprint, the outcome of the Sprint is inspected and future adaptations are determinated.
 The Sprint review takes place in the weekly meeting with the supervisior.

-==== Sprint Retrospecive
+    ]
+)

+#global.paragraph(
+    "Sprint Retrospecive",
+    [
         At the end of each sprint, the last two weeks are analyzed to find ways to improve quality and effectiveness.

-==== Daily Scrum Meeting
+    ]
+)

+#global.paragraph(
+    "Daily Scrum Meeting",
+    [
         Since the project team only consists of one person, no daily Scrum meetings are held.
+    ]
+)

+#global.paragraph(
-==== Weekly Meeting with Supervisior
+    "Weekly Meeting with Supervisior",
+    [
         Every week a meeting with the project supervisor takes place.
 The meeting notes can be found in the @meeting-minutes[appendix].
         - todo fix link to appendix
+    ]
+)

 === Time Tracking
 The worked time is recored on the ticket in order to obtain a precise evaluation of what was worked on and for how long.